 What Color is Maple Wood?

-Whereas many trees are prized by woodworkers for their heartwood, it’s usually the sapwood of maple that’s used in fine wood furniture.
-It tends to be a white hue with pitch fleck and mineral streaks adding some reddish-brown tints to it, though the color will deepen some with age.
-Stains bring out the mineral streaks more, so you’ll not only see them more often in a stained piece, but they’ll be darker too.
+Whereas many trees are prized by woodworkers for their heartwood, its usually the sapwood of maple that gets used in wood furniture.
+It tends to be a white hue with pitch fleck and mineral streaks adding some reddish-brown tints to it.

 Why Does Maple Wood Change Colors Over Time?